cyrustang147/Why-K-fold-CV-fails-in-financial-ML/README.md

 * `arreturn()` — regime-switching AR(2) simulator.
 * `features_label()` - builder that turns returns → lag features and labels.
 * `flawed_model()` - A neural network to model future returns using past returns.
-Intentionally to be overfitting.
+The default model has 225 parameters, intentionally to overfit.
 * `kfold_cv()` - An implementation of k-fold CV for the flawed_model

 ## Usage